 Even if you’re letting out your own property, you’ll still need to change your address on all of your accounts to one of your friends and family in your country of residence in case you need to access it while you’re away.
 This includes loyalty card schemes, bank accounts, driving licenses and even subscription accounts.

 We didn’t do this, and ended up having some major issues when it came to replacing things that were lost or stolen.
 We couldn’t change our address on some things while we were abroad unless we printed and signed a form, and then posted it back to the UK.

 Tip: set up an electronic document (using Google Drive is the easiest way) and list all of the accounts for which you have changed address, so you don’t forget what you need to change again when you get back home.

 Step 3: forward your mail

-Even though you’ve changed all of the addresses on your accounts, it’s still a good idea to let the Post Office know your forwarding address.
+Even though you’ve changed all of the addresses on your accounts, it’s still a good idea to let the Post Office or Postal Service know your forwarding address.
 You might receive an unexpected birthday card, or there may be something else that has slipped through the net.

 Step 4: settle up your utility bills

 Call all of your utility providers and ask them to settle the bills for you.
 Making sure your accounts are frozen or closed from when you leave means that you won’t have any disputes or unexpected charges.

 What do I need to do when I leave my job?